Writing Burp Extensions (Shodan Scanner)

-- If everything went well as directed, you should see your extension loaded in extensions tab.
+- If everything went well as directed, you should see your extension loaded in the extensions tab.

-You should now see the results in extension output tab.
+You should now see the results in the extension output tab.

-As we are currently obtaining the data in output console, I leave it as a task for the diligent reader to update target tab with the obtained information.
+As we are currently obtaining the data in the output console, I leave it as a task for the diligent reader to update the target tab with the obtained information.